wadi-green/skanking_tiger/README.md

 ### Current state

 - The entire infrastructure is built 🔨, managed & financed 💰 by [me](https://github.com/MSaifAsif) in my free time.
-- The existing activities so far have been contributed by people from over 6 countries.
+- The existing activities so far have been contributed generously by people from all over the world

 ### How to help